jamiro24/japanese-tools/README.md

 It is also possible to add some of your own data to the output of this tool.
 This is optional.
 To use this feature, you need a _.tsv_ or a _.csv_ file with at least a column that contains Kanji characters and one or more columns containing data you want to append to the Kanji rows of this tool's output.

+# Contributions

+If you want to contribute to this repository, feel free to do so!
+You can make a pull-request and if it's good enough I will merge it into the repository.
+It might be smart to first make an issue, where we can discuss the functionality you want to add.